2023 Governance Review

 At Board meetings, the UVSS Directors vote on larger decisions, such as approval of annual budgets, advocacy work, and the policy that governs the UVSS as a whole.
 The Board meets twice each month throughout the year and all students are welcome to attend.
 Meetings are usually on Mondays at 6pm, although exact dates, times, agendas, and locations can be found here.
 During board meetings, the Board of Directors updates the student body about what each portfolio has been doing for the Society.
 The Board also discusses and votes on policy changes and funding decisions, as recommended by various committees/portfolios.

-During the pandemic, all board meetings occur over Google Meet and have closed captioning.
+During the pandemic, board meetings transitioned to a fully online format (this is subject to change at the discretion of the Board).
 Board meetings are also live streamed to the UVSS Facebook Page as they happen.

 General Meetings occur twice a year and provide undergraduate students with an opportunity to have a say in the operation of their students’ society.
 Changes to the UVSS bylaws and major reports are brought forward by the UVSS Board of Directors at these meetings.